kahnu044/wordpress-docker/WebSite/wp-content/plugins/wp-graphql/readme.txt

 == Upgrade Notice ==

+= 1.16.0 =

+**WPGraphQL Smart Cache**
+For WPGraphQL Smart Cache users, you should update WPGraphQL Smart Cache to v1.2.0 when updating WPGraphQL to v1.16.0 to ensure caches continue to purge as expected.

+**Cursor Pagination Updates**
+This version fixes some behaviors of Cursor Pagination which _may_ lead to behavior changes in your application.

+As with any release, we recommend you test in staging environments.
+For this release, specifically any queries you have using pagination arguments (`first`, `last`, `after`, `before`).

 = 1.14.6 =

 This release includes a security patch.
 It's recommended to update as soon as possible.